Highsnobiety

 Your Highsnobiety privacy settings have blocked this Instagram post.

-"Continue to be a snob, continue to love or hate whatever you want.
-That is the best part about this space, there is no right or wrong answer."
+"Continue to be a snob, continue to love or hate whatever you want."

 Your Highsnobiety privacy settings have blocked this YouTube video.

 Lurk wasn't ready.
-ASSC's infrequent digital drops were perpetually mobbed by would-be buyers, selling out so swiftly that the ramshackle operation was plagued by perpetual production hiccups as it was forced to scale in real-time for international demand.
+ASSC's infrequent digital drops were perpetually mobbed by kids desperate to buy, selling so swiftly that the ramshackle operation was plagued by perpetual production hiccups.

-Shipping delays were legendary: ASSC's belated fulfilment inspired much mockery — "Anti Shipping Shipping Club" was a common refrain, even among true believers — and Lurk would often return the sentiment in kind, printing impish references to customer complaints in new ASSC drops.
+Lurk would often return the sentiment in kind, printing impish references to customer complaints in subsequent ASSC drops.

 That's all in the past.
-Lurk (and his much-loathed fleet of luxury cars) left ASSC many years ago.
+Lurk (and his much-loathed fleet of luxury cars) left ASSC many years ago, seemingly vanishing off the face of the earth.

 Your Highsnobiety privacy settings have blocked this Instagram post.

-Even the shipping qualms are mostly wrapped up with ASSC instituting (and alerting its fans to) its made-to-order output and more professional logistics program in June 2023.
+Even the shipping qualms are mostly wrapped up with ASSC instituting made-to-order collections and professional logistics programs by 2023.

-Shortly after, ASSC was acquired by Marquee Brands, a holding company that also owns the licenses for Bruno Magli, BCBGMAXAZRIA, and Martha Stewart, an amusing turn of fate directly acknowledged by a subsequent ASSC drop.
 Though ASSC has a new parent company, the company is still overseen by three of the original cofounders, including Coates.
-And that's really all that's changed: The management may be new but the black hoodies are wholly intact.
-And wholly craved.
+And that's really all that's changed.
+The management may be new but the hoodies are wholly intact.
+And wholly coveted.

-Because the acquisition had nothing to do with "saving" a floundering ASSC.
+Because the Marquee acquisition had nothing to do with "saving" a floundering ASSC.
 On the contrary, ASSC is thriving in a niche of its own making.
-The deep-pocketed ownership is a sign of its canniness.
+The deep-pocketed ownership is solely a sign of its own canniness.

 "ASSC, 10 years later, is as strong as ever and continues to earn its place in the world that it helped to build and influence," Coates says.
 "Regardless of what 'era' we are in, ASSC is one of the more iconic and resilient brands out there due to our day-one supporters who have stuck with us through the multiple so-called 'eras.'"